jundalisay/superb/content/en/research/sismondi/economy/chapter-5.md

 But all mutual debts are not equal, and bankruptcies occasion difficulties, and sometimes errors in the assignments.
 The invention of banks has supplied this deficiency.
 The Bank of Amsterdam is a kind of open bar, where assignments may constantly be made.
 Every trader pays or receives, by a line which is written down in the bank's books, on the debtor or creditor side of his account, without any money being disbursed.
 Among merchants, who have all an open credit with the bank, the operation of the book-keeper supplies with the utmost ease that of cashier; and no difference of amount, or day of payment, prevents sums from being reciprocally balanced.

 A bank like that of Amsterdam, however, is of use only to such as have a current account in it.

-Many traders may have no account; and few or none who are not traders ever have any, though called, as well as others, to pay and to receive.
+Many traders may have no account.
+A few or none who are not traders ever have any, though called, as well as others, to pay and to receive.

 To extend the advantage of assignments also to the business of such persons, those note-banks were invented which have since become so common in all parts of Europe.
 Their notes are assignments on the bank, payable to the bearer on demand.
 Each, by combining several notes, may make his odd payments himself; and hence it is generally most convenient for him to transmit them to others, as he received them, without having drawn any money; and even though each may require payment at his pleasure, no one thinks of it, just because each feeling that he may do it any time, feels always that it will be soon enough afterwards.

 Up to that period, banks had done nothing but simplify payments, and save the employment of money, and render circulation easy with a smaller sum than would otherwise have been required.
 But some one must profit by this saving.
 In arranging the assignments at Lyons, each profited according to his share in trade; each needed to have money in his coffers only four times yearly, for three days.
 He, of course, gained interest for the remaining 353 days; and as those assignments simplified all his operations, a smaller sum performed for him the office of a greater.
 When banks were established, it was they that profited by this saving of money.
 They received interest, not for the money really given by them, but for the money, which every bearer of notes had it in his power to demand from them, at a moment's notice.
 This interest of notes, reckoned equal to gold, was a pure advantage for bankers; since the money promised, far from being drawn, had not even remained at the bank, where it would have been barren.
 Bankers, reckoning on the confidence of the public, had caused it to labour, and recalled it for their payments only as they needed it.